mauroservienti/microservices-done-right-demos/1-a-product/README.md

 ## Scenario 1

-Composition gateway action as a reverse proxy.
+Composition gateway acting as a reverse proxy.

 Ensure the following projects are set as startup projects: